How to Write an Excellent Lab Report

 Discussion

 • The discussion section is one of the most important parts of the lab report.
 It analyzes the results of the experiment and is a discussion of the data.
+Therefore it must be written after the results section is completed and everyone in the group has a shared understanding of what these results highlight.

 • Make sure to discuss the results of your experiments and refer to the specific results.
-Avoid general statements that could be written without having conducted the experiment.

 • If any results are unexpected, explain why they are unexpected and how they did or did not effect the data obtained.